byawitz/appwrite-funcover/README.md

 SSH into your server and edit your `docker-compose.yml` file.

-At the bottom of the file right after the `telegraph` service, and, right before the `networks` section add the following.
+At the bottom of the file right after the `telegraf` service, and, right before the `networks` section add the following.

 ```yaml
   funcover: